 It’s the first time I didn’t feel a little nostalgic as a cruise comes to an end.
 This time, both of us are ready to begin the New Year with many adventures awaiting us, and of course, the celebration of a milestone in Tom’s life, his 65th birthday tomorrow.

-I wish there was a way I could arrange festivities to celebrate his birthday but based on disembarkation tomorrow, preparing the final expenses and post for the cruise and getting settled into our hotel in the Palermo district in Buenos Aires while attempting to find a restaurant for his birthday dinner, our day will be full.
+I wish there were a way I could arrange festivities to celebrate his birthday but based on disembarkation tomorrow, preparing the final expenses and post for the cruise and getting settled into our hotel in the Palermo district in Buenos Aires while attempting to find a restaurant for his birthday dinner, our day will be complete.

-No doubt, the day, like every other will be spent in the celebration and happiness we feel in being together, grateful for this life we lead and the good health and means that enable us to continue on.
+No doubt, the day, like every other, will be spent in the celebration and happiness we feel in being together, grateful for this life we lead and the excellent health and means that enable us to continue.
 How did we get so lucky?

 Perhaps, it was less about “luck” and more about years of hard work and diligent planning that has made this life financially possible.
-The rest is about the emotional part, for which we both have contributed in our ability to love and nurture one another, exercise patience and tolerance with our circumstances and with each other.
+The rest is about the emotional part.
+We both have contributed to our ability to love and nurture one another, exercise patience and tolerance with our circumstances and with each other.

-Long ago, we both agreed that whining and complaining would be highly destructive in maintaining our commitment to continuing on.
+Long ago, we both agreed that whining and complaining would be highly destructive in maintaining our commitment to continuing.
 As a result, in even the most trying situations, neither of us complains.

 Are we stuffing our feelings?
 Not at all.
-Through the process of controlling our reactions to difficult situations, we’ve learned to think about solutions to problems rather than complain about them.
-Over time, this behavior has become a part of who we are, making life easier and ultimately, happier.
+Through controlling our reactions to difficult situations, we’ve learned to think about solutions to problems rather than complain about them.
+Over time, this behavior has become a part of who we are, making life easier and, ultimately, happier.

 This process doesn’t make us exempt from having challenges or from worrying from time to time.
-But, it does provide us with the tools to maximize every single day to its fullest, even when at times it feels like a struggle, especially during times of illness or injury.
+But, it provides us with the tools to maximize every day to its fullest, even when it feels like a struggle, especially during times of illness or injury.

-I often think of times, like last summer when we were in Minnesota visiting family and I’d booked our flight from Minneapolis to Las Vegas for the wrong dates.
-We ended up losing the entire fare of US $719.
+I often think of times, like last summer when we were in Minnesota visiting family, and I’d booked our flight from Minneapolis to Las Vegas for the wrong dates.
+We ended up losing the full fare of US $719.
 There was nothing we could do.

-I was frustrated with myself for making this error but Tom was loving and supportive, knowing I had simply made an error and berating me for doing so held no purpose or value.
+I was frustrated with myself for making this error, but Tom was loving and supportive, knowing I had made an error and berating me for doing so held no purpose or value.
 We both had to shrug it off as “one of those things.”